 I happened to see this article, Fighting willpower’s catch-22, on the Web edition of Science News.
 It reports on how resisting desires makes ensuing ones more tempting.
-I certainly have experienced this true, although it took me decades to understand and put into practice.
+I certainly have experienced this to be true, although it took me decades to understand and put into practice.
 Still, like maintaining balance, it is always a moment-to-moment understanding and practice.

 Willpower comes with a wicked kickback.
 Exerting self-control saps a person’s mental energy and makes the next desire that inevitably comes along feel more compelling and harder to resist, a study of people’s daily struggles with temptation found.